blitz-js/blitz/packages/server/src/synchronizer/README.md

     // process file in some way
     file.path = file.path.toUpperCase()

-    // you can push to the stream output this.push(file)
+    // you can push to the stream output (note you cannot use arrow fns) this.push(file)

-    // send file onwards
+    // or send file onwards to be written this does the same thing as this.push() next(null, file)
-    next(null, file)
   })